 Following an accident, bereavement, being a victim of crime, bullying, invasive medical procedures, emotional, physical or sexual abuse or a life-threatening event, people may be left with various physical pains or emotional difficulties.
 People can be left feeling less able to function fully in life.
 (See a list of the possible symptoms below.)

-In Somatic Trauma Therapy sessions you will be supported to bring your attention to physical sensations whilst also learning techniques to reduce your anxiety which you will then be able to use in different situations.
+In Somatic Trauma Therapy sessions, using small movements and verbal guidance, you will be supported to bring your attention to physical sensations.
+You will also learn techniques to reduce your anxiety which you will be able to use in different situations in your life.
 You will become more able to tolerate the sensations and feel less overwhelmed by them.
-There is no need to talk about the traumatic event, we are simply helping the body complete it’s natural self-protective response, bringing you relief and the stability to enjoy life again.
+There is no need for any physical contact and there is no need to talk about the traumatic event, we are simply helping the body complete it’s natural self-protective response, bringing you relief and the stability to enjoy life again.

 A sense of safety is very important